bberka/Modmail.NET/README.md

 `/modmail set-closing-message (string* message)`: Set the closing message for the modmail bot

-`/modmail view-greeting-message`: View the greeting message for the modmail bot

-`/modmail view-closing-message`: View the closing message for the modmail bot

 ## Ticket Group Slash Commands
 `/ticket close (string reason)`: Close a ticket